HealthyFridge/django-extended-history/README.rst

 Features
 =============

--  Drop-in replacement for default Django history.
+-  Drop-in extension for Django history.
 No changes in any model, hence no migrations.
--  Records all changes in JSON format as an extension to what Django already stores.
+-  Records all changes in JSON format, extending what Django stores by default.
--  Adds a view 'Log entries' under 'Administration', showing only those entries to which a user has view-permissions.
+-  Adds a view 'Log entries' under 'Administration', showing all content types for which a user has permissions.
--  Safe to remove if needed.
-Django will ignore the extra recorded information.
+-  Safe to remove.
+Django will ignore all extra recorded information and revert to it's default history.
+So give it a spin!

 =============